pokemonlabs/iris_chrome_extension/README.md

 This extension serves as a proof-of-concept that advanced AI capabilities can be delivered directly through a browser extension, providing a seamless user experience without requiring external tools.
 By integrating AI directly into Chrome, we're demonstrating the potential for browser-native AI assistants that can understand and interact with web content in sophisticated ways.

 While this browser extension is a significant step forward, our main focus continues to be on developing even more capable computer use agents that can perform complex tasks across entire operating systems.
 These agents are designed to understand and interact with computer interfaces in a more comprehensive way.
+Check out our other exciting projects at [https://github.com/pokemonlabs](https://github.com/pokemonlabs).

 ## 📝 License